Keep the Trail Access info current...

 Coast & Beach

 Goldfields & Mining

-Washpool walking track is a 8.5km, grade 3 Circuit hike located in the Gibraltar Range National Park, NSW.
+Washpool walking track is a 8.5km, grade 3 circuit hike, located in the Gibraltar Range National Park, New South Wales.
 The hike should take approximately 3.5hrs to complete.

 Immerse yourself in the timeless wonder of the warm temperate forests of Washpool National Park, near Glen Innes.
 This moderately challenging loop offers the rare opportunity to experience the ancient stands of World Heritage Gondwana Rainforest.
 Leading from Coombadjha campground, it’s an ideal hike for experienced walkers who enjoy birdwatching and wildlife spotting in pristine wilderness.

 Winding through gentle hills, this clearly sign posted walking track leads to one of the largest stands of coachwood forest in NSW.
 You’ll see picturesque waterfalls and spectacular views, with a chance to spot rainforest locals such as satin bower birds and lyrebirds.